Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts: Proof of the main theorem

 We define

 by the parallel transportation along the unique minimal geodesic joining $u'(w)$ and $gu(\Psi(w))$.
-We take a ($G$ equivariant) unital connection of $TM$ to define the parallel transportation so that ${\rm Pal}$ is complex linear.\footnote{In various literature people use Levi-Civita connection in a similar situations.
+(Here $C_0^{\infty}$ stands for the set of smooth sections with compact support.)
+We take a ($G$-equivariant) unital connection of $TM$ to define the parallel transportation so that ${\rm Pal}$ is complex linear.\footnote{In various literature people use Levi-Civita connection in a similar situations.
 There is no particular reason to take Levi-Civita connection.}

 Note $\Psi$ is in general not holomorphic since $\Phi_{\bf y,\delta}$ is not holomorphic.
 We decompose

 into complex linear part and complex anti-linear part.
 Let $D^h\Psi : T_w \Sigma'(\delta) \to T_{\Psi(w)} \Sigma$ be the complex linear part.
 It induces